in Public Service

 - Expanded opportunity

 With campus-based courses, you’re restricted to the courses that take place on campus.
 With online programs and courses, there’s no geographic restriction.
 Many colleges and universities with multiple campuses across a state, region, or the nation, make all of their online programs available to their students regardless of where they live.
+You may also be more likely to get accepted into an online school.
+These are just some of the best online colleges with high acceptance rates.

 In the early days of online learning, accreditation was tricky.
 A majority of programs had national accreditation or a special distance education accreditation, which isn’t the same as regional accreditation endorsed by the U.S. Department of Education.
 Now, a majority of online programs come from colleges and universities who hold regional accreditation, and have the same quality standards as their on-campus relatives.
+Learn more about accreditation for online colleges.

 - Real-world readiness